chathumal93/Realtime-Sentinel1-Flood-Mapping/README.md

 Once the main script is running, it will find the latest Sentinel-1 Images over the defined time and region on interest.
 If the post-disaster data is not available, this main script will run automatically for pre-defined time intervals until it finds the Post-disaster images.
 Then the flood extraction is carried out according to the instruction of the Flood_OST_S1.py file.
 This file includes the main processing steps such as pre-post change image generation, thresholding, majority filtering, and raster polygonization.

 # Installation Steps

 1. Install anaconda
-https://docs.anaconda.com/anaconda/install/
+You can find the installation instruction from this Link. https://docs.anaconda.com/anaconda/install/

+After the installation,install the libraries mentioned below using Anaconda prompt.

+    pip install glob2 DateTime GDAL numpy whitebox pathlib APScheduler rasterio pprint36

 2. Install OST
-You can find the installation instruction from this Link to Open SAR Toolkit (OST) https://github.com/ESA-PhiLab/OpenSarToolkit
+You can find the installation instruction from this Link to Open SAR Toolkit (OST). https://github.com/ESA-PhiLab/OpenSarToolkit